 • Machine learning

-Student looking at a treaded robot in a computer science classroom at 51ÊÓƵ
+Student wearing a virtual reality headset control in a computer science classroom at 51ÊÓÆµ

 Robotics Minor